reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

 In this example, we obtain the current LoginSession at the beginning of `.assemble()` of the :class:`~reahl.web.fw.UserInterface`, and send it around as argument to the login page.
-Most of that is old hat for you, except the bit about how to obtain the LoginSession for the current :class:`~reahl.systemaccountmodel.UserSession`.
-The `@session_scoped` decorator adds a method to the class it decorates for this purpose. `LoginSession.for_current_session()` will check whether there is a LoginSession for the current :class:`~reahl.systemaccountmodel.UserSession` and create one if necessary.
+Most of that is old hat for you, except the bit about how to obtain the LoginSession for the current WebUserSession.
+The `@session_scoped` decorator adds a method to the class it decorates for this purpose. `LoginSession.for_current_session()` will check whether there is a LoginSession for the current WebUserSession and create one if necessary.
 Either way it returns what you expect:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/sessionscope/sessionscope.py